From Vulnerabilities to Remediation: A Systematic Literature Review of LLMs in Code Security: Prompting strategies for detecting and fixing vulnerabilities

 \subsection{Role-oriented Prompting}

-Role-oriented prompting assigns a role to the model, guiding it to adopt the perspective and knowledge associated with that role, In Figure~\ref{fig:role-oriented}, we provide an example of role-oriented prompting, demonstrating how the user assigns a ``cybersecurity specialist" role to the LLM, leading it to adopt the perspective and expertise of that role.
-In most studies, the model is assigned the role of a static code analyzer~\cite{noever2023can, mohajer2024effectiveness}, a vulnerability detector~\cite{chen2023chatgpt,ni2024learning,yang2024dlap,zhang2024prompt}, or a similar role~\cite{ccetinempirical,pelofske2024automated,fang2024large,wen2024scale,he2023large,guo2024outside,zhou2024large,zhang2024empirical}.
-Ullah et al.~\cite{ullah2024llms} noted that role-oriented prompting performed slightly better than task-oriented prompting.
-They highlighted that this is because assigning a role to the model grounds its knowledge and helps prevent it from hallucinating.
+Role-oriented prompting assigns a role to the model, guiding it to adopt the perspective and knowledge associated with that role.
+In Figure~\ref{fig:role-oriented}, we provide an example of role-oriented prompting, demonstrating how the user assigns a ``cybersecurity specialist" role to the LLM, leading it to adopt the perspective and expertise of that role.